tim-steg/sos_tourism05/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a copy up and running follow these simple example steps.
 Please put all CSS files in the css folder, JS files in the js folder, and images/icons in the res folder

 ### Prerequisites to work on the project